jeorgeiiii/mi-ai-assistant/README.md

 - **Dynamic Conversation History:** Features a sidebar displaying previous chat sessions.
 Users can switch between conversations, rename them for better organization, and the assistant maintains context for each session.

-- **Persistent Conversation Memory:** Leverages LangGraph's SQLite checkpointer to store conversation state, allowing sessions to be paused and resumed.
-A separate table stores user-defined chat titles.
+- **Persistent Memory:** Uses Docker Volumes and OpenShift PVCs (Persistent Volume Claims) to store conversation history (sqlite) and authentication tokens (token.json) permanently.

 - **Conversational AI Core:** Powered by LangGraph and Groq's Llama 3 for stateful, low-latency conversations.